|Nutritional Guidelines (per serving)|

 Mix the cornmeal with the cayenne and black pepper.

-Place a heavy skillet over medium-high with enough oil -- I like canola oil for frying -- to come up the sides of the pan about a quarter-inch.
+Place a heavy skillet over medium-high with enough oil to come up the sides of the pan - about a 1/4 inch.

 Salt the cod or halibut cheeks well, then dredge in the cornmeal.